 Five: Try To Have Regular Family Activities

 Sometimes kids want to spend more time with their parents, but don’t know how to ask.
 Parents can often be busy with work and running a household and not realize that they and their children are starting to drift apart.
 When dealing with a son or daughter who has an addiction problem it’s important to try to get to know them again, and re-connect with them to find out what they’re thinking about, what is troubling them, and why they are turning to drugs or alcohol.
-This can go a long way towards re-establishing the familial bonds again so that the individual who is suffering from alcoholism symptoms can start moving forward in a more positive way.
+This can go a long way towards re-establishing the familial bonds again so that the individual who is having symptoms of alcoholism can start moving forward in a more positive way.